Posts

 - Antarctic GreeningThe white continent is looking distinctly green around the gills.
 Or at least around the edges, according to a new study published in Nature Geoscience.
 It’s easy to think of Antarctica as a polar desert, devoid of plant life and uninteresting to the botanist.
 That’s true for its vast plateau of ice (snow algae aside), but at its margins Antarctica is host to a few extreme photosynthesizers.
 Mosses and lichens are best represented, being able… Read more: Antarctic Greening

-- Inktober 2023Autumn is in the air – a thin crust of frazil ice is reforming in the Arctic waters where I work in summer, and October is just around the corner.
+- Inktober 2023Autumn is in the air, and a thin crust of frazil ice is reforming in the Arctic waters where I work in summer.
+October is just around the corner.
 Last Autumn I took on Inktober for the first time.
 Having watched from the sidelines for a couple of years, I finally plucked up the courage to give it a go myself in 2023.
-It came at a great time for me, when life was… Read more: Inktober 2023
+It came at a great time for me, when life was otherwise… Read more: Inktober 2023